D-Langstraat/efficient-frontier/Howtorun.md

 •	efficient_frontier.py – the Python script (the code)

-•	prices.csv – the price data (do not rename, change extensions, or modify cell formats)
+•	prices.csv – the price data (do not rename, change extensions, or modify cell formats) You can change the data, pick your own stocks and update the price data.

 This guide shows you exactly how to run the script on Windows.